Symphony No. 7 (Mahler): Critical analysis

 The harmonic and stylistic structure of the piece may be viewed as a depiction of the journey from dusk till dawn.
 The piece evolves from uncertain and hesitant beginnings to an unequivocal C major finale, with its echoes of Wagner's Die Meistersinger von Nürnberg: indeed, at the premiere the overture to this opera was performed after the symphony.

-This journey from night to day proceeds via an extraordinary third movement scherzo, marked schattenhaft (shadowy), which may have been what prompted Arnold Schoenberg to become a particular champion of the work.
+This journey from night to day proceeds via the third movement scherzo, marked schattenhaft (shadowy), which may have been what prompted Arnold Schoenberg to become a particular champion of the work.
 The abundance of themes based upon the interval of a fourth has parallels with the First Chamber Symphony.

 The piece has several motifs in common with the Symphony No. 6, notably the juxtaposition of major with minor chords, the march figure of the first movement, and the use of cowbells within certain pastoral episodes.

+Andrew Thomson has examined Mahler's use of fourth-based chords in the symphony.
+John Williamson has discussed in detail Mahler's first movement introduction in the context of Mahler's introductions in his earlier symphonies.
+Martin Scherzinger has analysed the fifth movement of the symphony from a deconstructionist perspective informed by the methodology of Jacques Derrida.

 Reception

 Mahler conducted the premiere of his Symphony No. 7 in Prague in 1908.
 A few weeks later he conducted it in Munich and the Netherlands.
 Both the audience and the performers at the premiere were confused by the work, and it was not well received.